zafarrafii/Zaf-Julia/README.md

     audio_dst: audio DST (number_frequencies,)
 ```

-#### Example: compute the 4 different DSTs and compare their respective inverses with the original audio
+Example: Compute the 4 different DSTs and compare their respective inverses with the original audio.

 ```
 # Load the modules